yoki123/hodoku/README.md

 Java/Swing and should therefore run on any platform supported by Java (tested on Windows and Linux - Ubuntu/GTK+-LAF).
-Since it is written in Java the Java Runtime Environment (JRE) version 1.8 or higher must be installed on your computer before you can run HoDoKu.
+Since it is written in Java the Java Runtime Environment (JRE) version 1.8 or higher must be installed on your computer before you can run Hodoku.
 The JRE am be downloaded from http://www.oracle.com/technetwork/java/javase/downloads/index.html

 ![screenshot](https://raw.githubusercontent.com/PseudoFish/Hodoku/master/showcase/showcase_002.jpg)